monodot/monodot/README.md

 I'm a Field Engineer at Grafana Labs, where I help people observe more from their stack 🕵️‍♂️.

-🔭 I also like to work on side projects.
-In my free time, I'm also working on:

-- [Mainmates][mainmates] - a personal, private PIM for feeling better connected to your friends
-- [Apoll.app][apoll], a way to create and share super-simple polls -- ideal for meetings and workshops.
-- [Tutorial Works][tw] - a tech blog and library of tutorials for cloud and software engineers working with technologies like Docker, Kubernetes, Java and more.
-I also publish code samples to the [tutorialworks GitHub organisation][tworg].

 🤔 I'm interested in:

 - Teaching and writing about technology